basher-207/To-Do-List/README.md

 # To-Do-List
-"To Do List" app made by using NodeJS and EJS
+"To Do List" app made using NodeJS and EJS
+To run the app you need to create a server with initial file "app.js".